Public consultation on the draft BEREC Guidelines on the minimum criteria for a reference offer

 - Please provide any other general comment(s) you might have with respect to the minimum core set of elements covered by the guidelines.

 The response to the public consultation will serve as input for the final version of the BEREC Guidelines on the minimum criteria for a reference offer.

 In accordance with the BEREC policy on public consultations, BEREC will publish a summary of all received contributions, respecting confidentiality requests.

-All stakeholders are invited to submit their contributions via e-mail by 19 July 17:00 CET 2019.
-The e-mail address to be used is: PC_Guidelines_RO@berec.europa.eu.
-Further enquiries or any other issues concerning the current consultation may also be submitted to this address.
+All stakeholders were invited to submit their contributions via e-mail by 19 July 17:00 CET 2019.

 All contributions will be published on the BEREC website, taking into account requests for confidentiality and publication of personal data.
 Any such requests should be clearly indicated by stating which information is considered confidential.